rabidaudio/stream-talk/notes.md

 useful, and pipes are one of the core features of this.
 Mac users have the bash shell as well, so everything here applies there as well.

 The design concept is that all of these components are modular, and act independently without knowing how they will be used, and  can be combined in different ways to accomplish very different tasks

+that's a very node-like concept as well, where every module is as small and specicallized as it can be, and creating programs is simply combining modules together with a small amount of glue

+!

+examples

+I'm sure none of you are strangers to the console, but just in case I'm going to talk about pipes and give some examples

+ls will give me a list of all the programs in my program directory, and grep will search through a list of items for those that match. so these are two programs that act independantly that i'm combining together

     ls /bin | grep users

     wget -qO- http://www.prism.gatech.edu/~cknight7/dictionary.txt.gz | gzip -c | grep -e '^a' | wc -l

-I have a dictionary out on my prism drive that is a huge list of enlish words. but its compressed. by putting streams together in the right way, I can for example figure out how many words start with 'a'
+here is a bigger example.
+I have a compressed version of a dictionary out on my prism drive that is a huge list of enlish words. by putting streams together in the right way, I can for example figure out how many words start with 'a'. this is a kind of rudementary program, but you can see how through encapsulation and chaining you can do just about anything

+node streams

+so let's talk about nodes implementation of pipes. its all about these streams of data here are the different types of streams the Transform one is under-documented and outside the scope of this talk, but you should check it out if you are curious

 Readable- e.g. files
 fs.readFile and fs.readFileSync read the whole file into memory, then return it